Certificate in Healing Environments for Body, Mind, and Spirit

 Light, Health, and Healing

 Light has been a part of all life since the beginning of time.
 It plays a critical role in the health and well-being of every living thing on the planet.
 As humans have evolved, they have often moved away from the natural light of their ancestors and have increasingly been exposed to artificial forms of light.
 The effects on their health have been profound.
-As we increasingly focus on improving the design of health-care environments, it is only natural to examine the role of light in those environments.
-The goal/outcome of this course is for the learner to describe the characteristics of light, compare and contrast the types of light, discuss the role of light in sight and our overall health, and describe how to incorporate light into healing environments.
+As society increasingly focuses on improving the design of health-care environments, it is only natural to examine the role of light in those environments.
+The goal/outcome of this course is for the learner to describe the characteristics of light, compare and contrast the types of light, discuss the role of light in sight and people's overall health, and describe how to incorporate light into healing environments.

 Sound and Art: Using The Ears and Eyes to Heal